 Designing products with IoT

 The market demands digital, user-centric and sustainable products.
-To deliver this your innovation process must support enriching physical components with IoT technologies - and traditional product development with design thinking approaches.
+To deliver this your innovation process must support enriching physical components with IoT technologies.

 IoT is here to stay